Didik Nini Thowok

-Didik Hadiprayitno (born 13 November 1954), born Kwee Tjoen An, better known by his stage name Didik Nini Thowok, is a Javanese dancer who always impersonates women during his performances of traditional Javanese dance and Balinese dance.
+Didik Hadiprayitno (born 13 November 1954), born Kwee Tjoen An, better known by his stage name Didik Nini Thowok, is an Indonesian dancer who always impersonates women during his performances of traditional Javanese dance and Balinese dance.
 As he has studied dance in several countries, including Indonesia, India, Japan, and Spain, he often incorporates styles from many cultures in his dances.
 He is of mixed Chinese-Javanese descent.

 Early life

 Kwee Tjoen An was born in Temanggung Regency, Central Java, the only son and one of five children of a Chinese Indonesian father in the leather business and a Javanese mother.
 His Chinese side of family had lived in Java for many generations.
 His paternal grandfather went to Chinese temples, his paternal grandmother was a Christian, and his mother was originally a Muslim.
 Kwee Tjoen An was always raised a Christian.
 While in elementary school, like many other ethnic Chinese who changed their names during the Indonesian mass killings of 1965–66, he changed his name to Didik Hadiprayitno in 1965.

 Didik Hadiprayitno began dancing in elementary school.
 He studied the ketoprak theatre, and his teacher encouraged him to perform female roles.
 His first public performance was in his village when he was a secondary school student.